 Can You Afford to Homeschool?
 Evaluating the Costs of Alternative Education

 It can also have a substantial impact on personal finances, something that looms large for families navigating an uncertain economy.
 While we're not experts in childhood education, here at MMI we know a thing or two about personal finances.
 We even have many homeschoolers in our ranks, including myself.
-To help you in the decision-making process, we asked our staff to discuss some of the financial considerations associated with homeschooling.
+To help you in the decision-making process, here are some of the biggest financial consideration you'll need to address.

 The costs associated with homeschooling will vary by household.
 However, everyone should evaluate these expenses - both direct and ancillary - before committing to full-time at-home education.